Please call (269) 927-1000 before visiting campus to be sure your needs will be met. All services are also offered remotely.

-- When sneezing or coughing, use the crook of your elbow or cough or sneeze into a tissue, then dispose of the tissue.
+- When sneezing or coughing, use the elbow crook or a tissue, then dispose of the tissue.

-- Employees should avoid unnecessary travel and cancel or postpone nonessential meetings, gatherings, workshops, and training sessions.
+- Employees should avoid unnecessary travel, and cancel or postpone nonessential in-person meetings, gatherings, and workshop/training sessions.

 - Frequently clean touched surfaces with disinfectant and allow to air dry.

-- Wash hands often with soap and water for at least 20 seconds.
-If unable, use alcohol sanitizer wipes or hand sanitizer, following the directions on the container.
+- Individuals should wash their hands often with soap and water for at least 20 seconds.
+If unable to do so, alcohol sanitizer wipes or hand sanitizer should be used, following the directions on the container.

-- During the period(s) when the College is under a shelter-in-place or similar order, employees should contact security staff at (269) 470-6084 upon entering and leaving the College unless your supervisor has informed you this precaution is not required.
+- During the period(s) when the College is under a shelter-in-place or similar order, employees should contact Security at (269) 470-6084 upon entering and leaving the College unless a supervisor has informed you this precaution is not required.
 This action allows the College to ensure all areas are cleaned and disinfected in a timely manner.

 - Everyone on campus should follow all additional safety and infection control measures as requested.